SlantedTable/Warranty/README.md

 - Open your command line
 - type: `cd Desktop`
 - type: `cd Warranty`
+- type: `cd mobile`
+- type: `npm install` -> This will install the required dependencies needed in order to run the application.
 - type: `expo start`
 - A new window will have opened.
 Open the Expo App on your phone and scan the QR code.